CAG9/distributed-computing/README.md

 ![picture](https://user-images.githubusercontent.com/60860385/80922946-063b5400-8d46-11ea-8c93-3f2ac38ff3b7.png)

 ## Web Page
-We are working in our public web pages,the images are updated every day, currently the web page works locally and looks like this :
+We are working in our public web pages,the images are updated every day, currently the web page works locally and was made it with django
 ![index](https://user-images.githubusercontent.com/60860385/87733612-e5f03280-c795-11ea-84a1-59c527cfcd42.jpeg)

-## Project definition:
-We are going to track the count of tweets countains Donald Trump words in a day. with that data we are going to try to find a correlation between Donald Trump count tweets with the usd dollar in mexcan pesos.

-## General objectives:
-- Get amount of tweets
-- Get the daily usa dollar price in mexican pesos
-- Find correlations between amout of tweets and usa dollar price
-- Show  the correlation with a chart

 ## Software tools:
 - Tweepy